Returning Lost Objects

 Can you imagine such a deal?

 Now apply this to Jewish history.
-From Moses to Maimonides, from the Holy Temple to the modern State of Israel, everyone and everything in between, our ancestors sweated and fought and sacrificed themselves to build a Jewish legacy.
-A legacy of wisdom, of idealism, of education, and of caring for each other and for the world.
+From Moses to Maimonides, from the Holy Temple to the modern State of Israel and everything in between, our ancestors sweated and fought and sacrificed to build a Jewish legacy.
+A heritage of wisdom, of idealism, of education, and of caring for each other and for the world.

 This is not a Jewish guilt trip.
-This is about recognizing the outstanding legacy that we have.
-For 3,000 years, the Jewish people have been putting away an accumulated treasure.
-We can all now come and collect!
+This is about recognizing our birthright.
+For 4,000 years, the Jewish people have been accumulating an enormous treasure and have been guarding it, just waiting for each of us to come and collect!